[These two pages are growing slowly: see Page History below.]

 - Giffard.
 See Sisters (Charlotte).

 - Hoskins.
-Alexander Hoskins (1766-c1830) – AH: William’s agent in Ireland from 1818 to 1821; AH was the son of Ann & Alexander Hoskins of Great Broughton (Cumberland) and Hornby Hall (Lancs); his father died in 1800 and was buried on 5 July at Melling (Lancashire).
+Alexander Hoskins (1766-1830) – AH: William’s agent in Ireland from 1818 to 1821; AH was the son of Ann & Alexander Hoskins of Great Broughton (Cumberland) and Hornby Hall (Lancs); his father died in 1800 and was buried on 5 July at Melling (Lancashire).
 AH married Margaret Smith (1772-1838; see Smith below) 21 June 1798 at Heysham (Lancashire); they had at least 8 children: rev. William Edward H, Margaret Royse of Nantenan (co.
 Limerick), Elizabeth H, James Alexander H, Henry Repton H, Thomas (killed in Ireland aged 19 in 1821), Maria (baptised 16 November 1807), Alexander (died as an infant 16 January 1807).
+AH died 9 May 1830 and was buried at Saint-Servan (Bretagne, France).
 AH‘s younger brother George was a merchant at Liverpool; their sister Ann (died 1819 @57 & buried at Melling) married Timothy Parker (-1805) of Hornby Hall and they had 16 or more children.
 AH was articled 1781-1786 to Robert Fisher of London but this was interrupted by ill health and he served the residue from 1793-1795 with Edward Newsham of Liverpool.

 - Ker.
 See Sisters (Anne).